quickemu-project/quickemu/.github/pull_request_template.md

 # Description

-Please include a summary of the changes and any relevant motivation and context.
+Please include a summary of the changes along with any relevant motivation and context.

 <!-- Close any related issues.
 Delete if not relevant -->